ProbShin/CS503Projects/README.md

 ## Project Assignments
-We will publish the prjoject through github.
+The projects of this course will be publish through github.
 So, you need to:
 1. Have a github account.
-2. Get familiar with basic github operation.
+2. Get familiar with some basic github operations.

     The basic github commands such as `git clone`, `git status`, `git add`, `git commit` and `git push` would be good enough.
-We will cover some basic operations below.
+We will cover those basic operations below.

-## Walk through for each project assignments
+## Walk through scheme for each project

 1. Open the project link and accept the assignment.